Computation of degree-1 persistent homology on larger point-clouds using the Reduced Vietoris-Rips filtration

 The next test we implement requires us to find all points within the lune.
 We then test each point $x$ within the lune to see if $\Angle (yxz) > \frac{5\pi}{6}$.
 If we find a point $x$ satisfying this condition then we know that $\lens(\langle yz \rangle) \neq \emptyset$ and again deduce that $\lune (\langle yz \rangle)$ has one connected component.
 Therefore we stop at the first such point found and form the 2-simplex $\langle xyz \rangle$.

-If both of these lens tests come back negative, then we proceed to build the Delaunay triangulation and determine its connected components as described above.
-Neither of the lens tests will increase the worst case complexity of $O(n^3)$ as both tests have worst case complexity of $O(n)$.
+If both of these lens tests come back negative, then we simply perform union-find on the points in the lune as described above.
+Neither of the lens tests will increase the worst case complexity of $O(n^2\alpha (n))$ as both tests have worst case complexity of $O(n)$.

-\paragraph{Step 3: Construct a ``column" for each connected component} Here we discuss $\mathsf{EuclideanPH1}$'s implementation of the boundary matrix for the simplex-wise filtration and explain why the word ``columns" appears in quotation marks.
+\paragraph{Step 3: Construct a ``column'' for each connected component} Here we discuss $\mathsf{EuclideanPH1}$'s implementation of the boundary matrix for the simplex-wise filtration and explain why the word ``columns'' appears in quotation marks.